Share with your friends

 Where ships dock

-Cruise ships can dock in only three ports: King's Wharf, Hamilton, and St George (see map above for locations).
+Cruise ships can dock in only three ports: King's Wharf, Hamilton, and St George.

 Big cruise ships (over 750 feet) are allowed to dock only at King's Wharf.
 This entails extra land transportation time, cost, and inconvenience for you.